kenancum/BarWebApplication/README.md

 6. Open your browser and navigate to http://localhost:4200 to see the application running.

+## API Endpoints
+*GET /api/Bars: Retrieve a list of all bar items
+*GET /api/Bars/{id}: Retrieve a specific bar item by id *POST /api/Bars: Create a new bar item
+*PUT /api/Bars: Update a specific bar item by id *DELETE /api/Bars/{id}: Delete a specific bar item by id

 ### Running the tests

 To run the tests for the ASP.NET Core web application, navigate to the project directory and run the following command: